gilliorem/grind/.ignore/notes.md

 ledger/
 snapshots/

+I can use readline()
+there is an infinite loop running in the `background` each time I prompt,
+- readline get the input
+- my parser parse (transform the different elements in *token*)
+- />.grind ***print events 30***
+-			  cmd   arg1   arg2
+	*output*
+ls yield
+ls quest
+	has to print in a time order or a expensive order or a importance order

+log balance

-Let's say I want to print the events (by default it will print the events of current month.)
-I need to go in ./ledger/
+Let's say I want to print the events (by default it will prompt the user) I need to go in ./ledger/
     from here: I need to check what is the current month I use `t_time time = time_now()`